Barnham, Suffolk

 Barnham is a village and civil parish in the West Suffolk district of the English county of Suffolk about 3 mi south of Thetford and 9 mi north of Bury St Edmunds on the A134.
 The village of Euston is 1 mi to the east.
 According to the Swedish scholar Eilert Ekwall, the name of the village means "Beorn's homestead".

 Prehistory

+Barnham is the location of the earliest known instance of fire created by humans.
 East Farm, Barnham, is an important archaeological site dating back to the Hoxnian Stage of the Lower Palaeolithic (about 400,000 years ago).
 Flint artefacts have also been found.

 History

 The Domesday Book of 1086 records that Barnham housed 35 families, which meant it was a large village by the standards of the time.
 It was part of the holdings of Earl Hugh of Chester, having been held by Edward the Confessor in 1066.
 The parish church, dedicated to St Gregory, was heavily restored in the 19th century.
 The village used to be split into two parishes, divided between the liberties of St Edmund and of Thetford until 1639.
 Ruins of the other church, dedicated to St Martin, can still be seen.

 From 1808 to 1814, Barnham had a station in the London to Great Yarmouth shutter telegraph chain, which connected the Admiralty in London to its naval ships in the port of Great Yarmouth.
 Barnham railway station on the Thetford to Bury St Edmunds line closed in 1960.
 Barnham Windmill was a three-storey tower mill built in the village in 1821.
 It has been converted into residential accommodation.